tpatwood/library-workshop-20191118/PITCHME.md

 <br>Keep multiple versions of files available to look at previous edits, ideas, comments, and more.
 <br>
-<br>Figure out which version of a digital object is the most current version
+<br>Figure out which version of a digital object is the most current version.

 @snapend